And what best practices are there to follow?

 In 2020 however, they re-evaluated and looked to market to SMBs, as well as individuals.
 It’s a change that anyone in the software business will know is not an easy one to do – it requires a complete overhaul of everything from your positioning to how your internal teams are organised.
 Certainly not for the faint-hearted!

-Closer to home, many UK companies have pivoted in recent months to helping the frontline and focusing on much-needed supplies for the medical industry.
+Closer to home, many UK companies have pivoted since the beginning of 2020 to helping the frontline and focusing on much-needed supplies for the medical industry.

 RDM Group, the company behind driverless pods and an autonomous luggage dolly for the aviation sector, made a massive pivot to support the UK’s search for PPE.
 It even went on to develop hand gel sanitiser, something that was replicated by the likes of Scotland-based BrewDog and the mobile charging company, ChargedUp.